Vanessa22400/Railway_Delay2_Prediction_Explainability/README.md

 ---

+## Project Series

+This project is part of a two-stage analysis of railway delays at **Tübingen Hauptbahnhof**.

+1. **Railway Delay Analysis - Tübingen (Germany)**
+Exploratory analysis and statistical investigation of operational delay patterns.

+2. **Railway Delay Modeling & Explainability - Tübingen (Germany)** *(this project)*
+Application of advanced machine learning models and explainability techniques to understand the structural drivers of railway delays.

+---

 ## Business Context

-This project is a continuation of my previous analysis of railway delays at Tübingen Hbf.
-In the first study, I used exploratory analysis and hypothesis testing to confirm real operational patterns (weekday fragility, rush-hour amplification, service-type differences, and directional bottlenecks).
-That work also highlighted a practical limitation: predicting the exact delay duration can be unstable in a complex railway network.

-Building on those findings, this second project focuses on **predictive reliability**, **model comparison**, and **interpretability** under real-world constraints.
-The goal is not only to predict delays, but also to understand **why** models make certain predictions and which operational features matter most.
+Reliable public transportation plays an important role in daily mobility in Germany, especially for commuters and students who depend on rail services.

+In the previous project, exploratory analysis of railway operations at **Tübingen Hauptbahnhof** revealed recurring delay patterns, including weekday fragility, service-type differences and peak-hour effects.

+However, predicting the **exact duration of delays** proved difficult due to the complex and often unpredictable nature of railway systems.

+This second project therefore focuses on **predictive modeling and explainability**, evaluating whether advanced machine learning techniques can improve predictions and provide deeper insight into the operational factors behind delays.

 ---